 - Any activity related to the proselytizing of a religion or the campaigning for a candidate or policy is prohibited

 - Volunteer hours for BUS200 or any other academic credit will not count as a club’s project.

 4. Reflect on the volunteer experience with your group and submit a reflection form found in Tommie Link.

-- Soon after the event, use the reflection guide to review and record your experiences while they are fresh in people’s minds.
+- Soon after the event, record your experiences while they are fresh in people’s minds.